include("site.inc"); $template = new Page; $template->initCommon(); $template->displayHeader(); ?>

 The kernel implementation of smbfs to support the Windows file sharing protocol has been deprecated in favor of cifs, which is backwards compatible with smbfs in features and maintenance.
 It is recommended that you use the cifs filesystem in place of smbfs.

-plugin written by Red Hat developers is provided by default
+A yum plugin written by Red Hat developers is provided by default

 within the yum package which only retains the latest two kernels